DrDoooooom/non-steamdeck-discord-status/README.md

+# Forked for personal use

-# Steam Deck Discord Status
+# Non-Steam Deck Discord Status

 Updates Discord Rich Presence with the currently running game while on Steam Deck.